 Although ankle weights can increase the energy you burn while walking, they may strain the ankle joint and leg muscles, which could increase your risk of injury.

+But brisk walking is a great way to fit in regular physical activity.
 To get more out of your walking routine, simply try picking up the pace.
 If you're in good shape, add short bursts of jogging into your regular brisk walks.
 If you're less fit, alternate leisurely walking with periods of faster walking.
 For example, if you're walking outdoors, you could walk faster between certain mailboxes, trees or other landmarks.